AnaGonz2020/AnaGonz2020/README.md

 ### Hi there 👋

 ✨Welcome tyo my GitHub profile!
 Here you will find my public repositories, various Bootcamp challenges I completed through my course, and personal projects I will be working on to fine tune my skills.
-As I finished the course, I went back into a few repositories and tweaked the codes, or updated the ReadMe so that it would be easier to review and find.😄
+As I finished the course, I went back into a few repositories and tweaked the codes, or updated the ReadMe so that it would be easier to review and find.

-As time goes on, I will continue to add to my repositories, so come on back anytime to see how I've progressed.😄
+As time goes on, I will continue to add to my repositories, so come on back anytime to see how I've progressed.

 Thank you for stopping by! 😄
 <!--